 Disappearing Berlin shows us, by simply setting cultural exchanges in the gems of a city, of the urgency to preserve its authenticity which is at risk of becoming laminated.
 Whether it’s a call to change through music across generations, challenging stereotypical depictions within communities, or anchoring cross cultural exchanges to localized environments, Schinkel Pavillon in collaboration with Martha Kirszenbaum called upon an audience to participate in a night of love and demonstrated an emotive response to issues of gentrification, displacement, and privatization of urban landscapes.
 To consider bringing people together as an act of love in direct response to these issues faced across communities in Berlin and universally.
 Analogous to the plea from the ‘SAVE OUR SPACES’ video uploaded to Griessmuehle’s YouTube channel, “BERLIN, DON’T BREAK OUR HEARTS.”

-Jazmina Figueroa is a writer based in Berlin and is currently completing a masters in Anglophone Modernities in Literature and Culture.
-She has consulted projects and published her work on topics relating to the politics of technology, arts and culture and digital media theory.
+Jazmina Figueroa is a writer based in Berlin and is currently completing a masters in anglophone modernities in literature and culture.
+Her published work spans topics of arts and culture, politics of technology, and digital media theory.
+Follow her on Twitter @Jazmazzzz.